Asim-Product-College/BEW-2.1-Advanced-Web-Patterns/WebSocketNotes.md

 *It’s important to note that WebSockets convert their HTTP connection to a WebSocket connection.* In other words, a WebSocket connection uses HTTP only to do the initial handshake (for authorization and authentification), after which the TCP connection is utilized to send data via the its own protocol (hybd).

 ![](/GIFs/websocket.gif)

+## Emitting events
+The main idea behind Socket.IO is that you can send and receive any events you want, with any data you want.
+Any objects that can be encoded as JSON will do, and binary data is supported too.